 Shooters and hunters such as the legendary Jack O’Connor popularized the round over the course of the next few decades, and by the 1960s, it was clear that the .270 Win had more than earned a spot in the hunter’s ammunition pantheon, right alongside the .30-06 it was based on.

-Modern .270 Win Use and Ballistics
+.270 Winchester Guide: Modern Use and Ballistics

 Today, the .270 Winchester is still going strong and is one of the most popular chamberings for hunting rifles around the world.
 It sees extensive use in North America and is also popular across the pond in Europe and even in Africa for smaller plains game.

-The chief benefit of the .270 Winchester is an extremely flat trajectory that leaves it almost on par with modern 6.5mm, high-BC projectiles like the 6.5 Creedmoor.
+As any .270 Winchester guide can tell you, the chief benefit of the .270 Winchester is an extremely flat trajectory that leaves it almost on par with modern 6.5mm, high-BC projectiles like the 6.5 Creedmoor.
 This makes it ideal for those longer, 300yd+ shots that are common in the American West and throughout much of sub-Saharan Africa.

 Bullet sizes are typically between 100 and 160grs, with 150gr being the most popular for factory hunting loads due to its good mix of velocity and impact energy.
 There are some larger 180gr projectiles available primarily for handloading, but you do sacrifice some velocity here.

 Then again, if you’re handloading and want to run a hotter powder charge you certainly can and get 150gr (ish) factory load velocities with a larger projectile.
 This is what I’d recommend if you’re going to be seriously going after moose.